 After careful review and consultation on what will work best for York St John University students, we believe our COVID-19 assessment arrangements ensure that you are not disadvantaged by circumstances beyond your control.

 Our overriding priority continues to be your wellbeing and long-term success.

-Find more information in the Learning an Teaching FAQs section.
+Find more information in the Learning and Teaching FAQs section below.